CarloCDT/factored-talk-RL/README.md

 ### Installation Instructions

-Instructions for installing, for example command of package manager like
+Instructions for installing, for example command of package manager like:

     git clone https://github.com/CarloCDT/factored-talk-RL.git

 I would recommend to use a virtualenv.
-You can create a virtual env with
+You can create a virtual env with:

     mkvirtualenv factored_talk_rl

-Activate your brand new virtual environment if needed
+Activate your brand new virtual environment if needed:

     workon factored_talk_rl

-Change the directory to the factored-talk-rl repo
+Change the directory to the factored-talk-rl repo:

     cd factored-talk-rl

-Install the requirements from ´requirements.txt´
+Install the requirements from ´requirements.txt´:

     pip install -r requirements.txt